prevwong/craft.js/CONTRIBUTING.md

 > yarn build # create production build for all craftjs packages
 > yarn lint # run tests across the monorepo
 ```
-4. Profit 😁
+4. Submit a [pull request](https://github.com/prevwong/craft.js/compare) to merge the changes from your fork :heart:

 # License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under MIT License.